DSEC60/HomeLab/Homelab_Documentation.md

 - Document the physical and logical network architecture.
 - Record the role of the UniFi gateway, switch, physical servers, and Proxmox virtualization layer.
 - Define segmentation and access-control expectations for management, server, workstation, security-lab, and isolated-lab networks.
-- Document Wazuh as the primary SIEM/XDR platform and Security Onion as the complementary network-security monitoring and threat-hunting platform.
+- Document Wazuh as the primary SIEM/XDR platform, Security Onion as the complementary network-security monitoring and threat-hunting platform, and Elastic/ELK as a standalone centralized logging and analytics environment.
 - Provide repeatable operating procedures for vulnerability management, incident response, logging, backups, and change management.
 - Create a baseline that can be updated as the lab expands.